muraliweb9/car-workflow-cloud-app/README-AWS-TOOLS.md

 identity/     identity     identity_a3d1e351     identity store sys/          system       system_5698ee91       system endpoints used for control, policy and debugging
 ```
-Delete a policy and ensure it does not exits<br>
+Delete a policy and ensure it does not exist<br>
 ```hcl
 C:\Apps\Vault>vault policy delete admin-policy Success!
 Deleted policy: admin-policy